 Also of interest is that Sterling has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Sterling telecommute to their jobs.
-Overall, about 10.00% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.31% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Sterling is English.
-Other important languages spoken here include Polish and French Creole.
+Other important languages spoken here include Polish and Spanish.

 is also pretty special linguistically.
 Significantly, 9.1% of its residents five years old and above primarily speak Polish at home.
 While this may seem like a small percentage, it is higher than 97.7% of the neighborhoods in America.